jjmontesl/awesit/README.md

 include templates and other files.
 It is recommended to keep your sitetool configuration versioned.

-SiteTool reads by default configuration from user home `~/.sitetool.conf .
+SiteTool reads by default configuration from user home `~/.sitetool.conf`.
 This can be changed using the `-c` command line option.

 You can find an example configuration in the `sitetool.conf.sample` file.
-Copy it to your home `~/.sitetool.conf` and **modify it** to reflect the sites you will be managing.
+Copy it to your home directory with name `.sitetool.conf` and **modify it** to reflect the sites you will be managing.

-## Usage

-    usage: sitetool [-h] [-d] [-c CONFIG] command [command options]

-      Commands:
-        backup-list
-        backup
-        deploy
-        backup-delete
-        sites
-        browser
-        backup-deploy

-    positional arguments:
-      command               subcommand to run

-    optional arguments:
-      -d, --debug           debug logging
-      -c CONFIG, --config CONFIG
-                            config file

-## Installation

-In order to use SiteTool, you must define a configuration file that describes your projects and deployment environments.

 ## Examples

+**Site Management**

-    $ # List your configured sites, computing their size
+    $ # List configured sites, computing their size
     $ sitetool sites -f

     backup:main      [ 4865.9M /    17 files] (an hour ago) ~/sitetool/backup/